Yurii-Laguta/JB4A-SDK-Android/index.md

 _Released November 20 2015, correlating to the Salesforce Marketing Cloud 2015-07.2 Release_<br/>

 * MSDK-238 - Make sure latitude/longitude values send with proper formatting regardless of the device language.
-* MSDK-248 - Add Retry logic for all data POSTed to the SFMC including Registrations and Analytics.
+* MSDK-248 - Add Retry logic for all data POSTed to the Marketing Cloud including Registrations and Analytics.
 If the initial POST fails, then the POST REST call will be retried in a logarithmic fashion.
 * MSDK-292 - Make sure app monitors Location regions after a device reboot.
 * MSDK-295 - Remove unnecessary GET_ACCOUNTS permission.
 You may remove this permission from your AndroidManifest.xml file.
 * MSDK-297 - Replace CONNECTIVITY_CHANGE Receiver with AIRPLANE_MODE Receiver.
 Update your [AndroidManifest.xml]({{ site.baseurl}}/sdk-implementation/implement-sdk-google.html) file.